One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 The value of such a power-law fit for a cosmological analysis is limited, as it holds at best for a small range of angular scales.
 For fitting we make use of the publicly available Python {\sc LMFIT}\footnote{\url{http://lmfit.github.io/lmfit-py/index}} package \citep{lmfit2016}, where we used the default Levenberg-Marquardt method.
 We fit the data points in the range of $0.2\leq\theta \leq 2.0$ deg.
 We then explicitly compute $w_{\Omega}$ using Eq. (\ref{eq:bias}) from the initial fit parameters and re-do the fitting but this time by selecting only those data points which are greater than $w_{\Omega}$.
-The entire process is re-iterated until a constant value for $w_{\Omega}$ is obtained.
-Best-fit results obtained in such a manner are summarized in Table \ref{tab:BestFit} and are shown in Fig. \ref{fig:datamockrandom}.
+The entire process is re-iterated until stable values for $A$, $\gamma$ and $w_\Omega$ are obtained.
+Best-fit results obtained in such a manner are summarized in Table \ref{tab:BestFit} and are shown in Fig. \ref{fig:datamockrandom} and Fig. \ref{fig:2ptcorrelation_maskd12}.
 This procedure is done for the 1, 2 and 4~mJy flux density thresholds with `mask d', as well as for `mask 1'.